thinh-askui/close-github-issues-with-askui/README.md

 # askui Example Project

  This is an example project which shows the usage of the [askui lib](https://github.com/askui/askui).
- We use the library to automate: Closing  duplicated Github Issues.
+ We use the library to automate: Closing Duplicated Github Issues.

 ## Reproduce